guidepup/guidepup.dev/docs/api/class-command-options.md

 **Extends:** [object]

-Generic options for the majority of screen-reader operations.
+Generic options for the majority of screen reader operations.

 For example, use when starting VoiceOver: